analogrelay/analogrelay/README.md

 :wave: I'm an engineer at GitHub building cool stuff.

-I live in Seattle :us:, grew up in Vancouver :canada:, and have lots of family in :uk:.
+:house: I live in Seattle :us:, grew up in Vancouver :canada:, and have lots of family in :uk:.

 ❓ Got a question for me?
 Just [file an issue in my personal repo](https://github.com/anurse/anurse/issues/new).